Current projects and past projects

 FNR Core 2020 Hybrid Perovskite Surfaces (HYPS)

-Post-doctoral researchers: Jeremy Hieulle & Ajay Singh
+Post-doctoral researcher: Jeremy Hieulle

 Solar cells are very important for the production of environmentally friendly electricity on large scales.
 In order to produce better solar cells, which can convert light more efficiently into electrical power, new materials need to be developed and improved.
 Hybrid perovskites are an emerging class of materials that exhibit excellent optical and electrical properties that makes them very suitable for solar cells.
 A solar cell device consists of many different materials that are stacked on top of each other.
 The final device performance will be determined by a complex interplay between all these layers.